oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 If Zoom is already open, and in a meeting, this command should return `true` otherwise, it'll return `false`

-{% img blog/zoom-hammerspoon/console-zoom-inmeeting.png alt:"Image of the Hammerspoon preferences window" width:"512px" %}{: .center-image }
+{% img blog/zoom-hammerspoon/console-more.png alt:"Image of the Hammerspoon preferences window" width:"512px" %}{: .center-image }

-If the command returned `false` like in the image above, then open Zoom, start a meeting, and re-run the command.
+If the command returned `false` like in the image above, then quit and reopen Zoom, start a meeting, and re-run the command.
 This time around, it should return `true`

-{% img blog/zoom-hammerspoon/console-zoom-inmeeting.png alt:"Image of the Hammerspoon preferences window" width:"512px" %}{: .center-image }

 If this doesn't work, it probably means that you need to give Hammerspoon permission to control your computer.
 To do this, open System Preferences, and go to
 **Security & Privacy** > **Privacy** > **Accessibility**,
 unlock the preference pane to make changes, then select the checkbox next to "Hammerspoon" to allow Hammerspoon to inspect the state of Zoom.

-{% img blog/zoom-hammerspoon/console-zoom-inmeeting.png alt:"Image of the Hammerspoon preferences window" width:"512px" em%}{: .center-image }
+{% img blog/zoom-hammerspoon/hammerspoon-security-privacy.png alt:"Image of the Hammerspoon preferences window" width:"512px" em%}{: .center-image }

 Once you get the `spoon.Zoom:inMeeting()` command working, two others for you to try are `spoon.Zoom:mute()` and `spoon.Zoom:unmute()` try out both while you have a live Zoom meeting running and see what happens!